LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 3. If a JavaScript function logs undefined what can you do to troubleshoot this problem?

 CODE PROMPT:
-As a developer, you are given an array of english words.
+As a developer, you are given an array of English words.
 Create a function that returns an array with the words in all uppercase letters.

 INTERVIEWER'S NOTES:
+- 1 - A softball-style question that is common for career transitioners.
+It is a great opportunity for connecting with the interviewer.
+Encourage the student to come up with a solid, well-practiced answer.
 - 2 - A function is an encapsulated piece of code functionality.
 It makes code logic reusable.
 - 3 - If a JavaScript function logs undefined ensure your function has a return.
 ```javascript